 Dementia vs. Alzheimer's Disease: What the Terminology Means

-The difference between dementia and Alzheimer's disease is that one is a general category of symptoms, whereas the other is a specific disease that can be diagnosed within that overall category.
-Dementia is the general category; it's an umbrella term for several types of disorders that involve life-disrupting cognitive decline.
-Alzheimer's disease is a specific illness.
-It's the most common form of dementia, but many other forms also exist.
+The difference between dementia and Alzheimer's disease is that dementia is a general category of symptoms and Alzheimer's disease is a specific disease diagnosed within that overall category.
+Dementia is an umbrella term for several types of disorders that involve life-disrupting cognitive decline.
+Alzheimer's disease is the most common form of dementia, but many other forms also exist.

 So a person can have dementia without having Alzheimer's disease.
 A person can also have multiple kinds of dementia (a condition known as "mixed dementia"); Alzheimer's disease may be just one of them.

-In short, a person with Alzheimer's disease definitely has dementia.
+In short, a person with Alzheimer's disease has dementia.
 But a person with dementia doesn't necessarily have Alzheimer's disease.
-Either way, the outcome is usually the same: A person with dementia retains consciousness but progressively loses more and more of his or her mental abilities, which eventually leads to a severe inability to perform basic daily activities.
+Either way, the outcome is usually the same.
+A person with dementia retains consciousness but progressively loses their mental abilities, leading to a severe inability to perform basic daily activities.
 Memory, communication, reasoning, and motor functions can all be affected.

 The Most Common Types of Dementia

-It's essential to understand what the differences are between various dementia types so that the most appropriate care can be given.
+It's essential to understand the differences between various dementia types to give the patient the appropriate care.
 But pinpointing what kind of dementia a person has can be challenging since different forms of dementia often have overlapping symptoms.
 In many cases, a completely accurate diagnosis can't be made until a patient passes away and an autopsy is performed.

 Here are the most common forms of dementia you should know about.

-As the most common type of dementia and the sixth-leading cause of death in the U.S., Alzheimer's disease poses major challenges for patients, loved ones, caregivers, and the nation's healthcare system.3 Currently, Alzheimer's is a terminal disease, meaning that it is fatal and irreversible; no cure exists.
+As the most common type of dementia and the sixth-leading cause of death in the U.S., Alzheimer's disease poses major challenges for patients, loved ones, caregivers, and the nation's healthcare system.
+Alzheimer's is currently a terminal disease, meaning that it is fatal and irreversible; no cure exists.
 So the toll it takes can be overwhelming for everyone involved.